mbilyanov/queues_and_timers/README.md

 * Every 1d (24h), the `5m` container is populated, together with the `15m`, followed by the `1h` container, followed by the 4h container and finally the `24h` container is populated.
 Once again, once the population process is complete, all 5 queues are consumed.
 (This task keep running and every 24 hours the process is repeated.)

 # The Problem
 For now the interval handling is not an issue.
-The what is the initial problem?
+Then what is the initial problem?

-* The initial problem to be solved is to get 5 different async events to selectively populate containers and within the queue bundle and trigger the consumption of all queues.
+* The initial problem to be solved is to get 5 different async events to selectively populate the queues within the bundle and trigger the consumption of all the populated queues.

-So for example, in the simplest case only the `5m` queue will be filled and consumed.
+So for example, in the simplest case only the `5m` queue will be filled and consumed every 5 minutes.

 # The Queue Structure
 ```javascript